Checked Luggage Allowance

 - Ski Equipment will be accepted and included in determining the free luggage allowance.
 Any oversize fees will be waived; however overweight fees will apply when applicable.
 When in excess each item will be subject to the excess luggage charge for a single piece.
 One item of ski equipment is defined as two skis, poles, boots and helmet, or one snowboard, boots and helmet, or (up to) two water skis whether or not presented as a single piece.
 All ski equipment must be properly packed for shipping.

-- Live animals accepted as checked luggage (AVIH) will be assessed a service charge of $100.00 (plus GST and provincial taxes) depending on the combined weight and size of the animal and kennel each and kennels will not be counted as part of the passenger's free allowance.
+- Live animals accepted as checked luggage (AVIH) will be assessed a service charge (plus GST and provincial taxes) depending on the combined weight and size of the animal and kennel and kennels will not be counted as part of the passenger's free allowance.
 The following conditions must be met:

-- Minimum 24 hours (prior to scheduled departure) advance notice is required, and is subject to space availability.
+- Minimum 48 hours advance notice is required, and is subject to space availability.

-- It is reccomended recommended by Canadian North that passengers travelling with an animal as checked luggage should check in a minimum of 60 minutes prior to departure to allow time for proper and safe handling.
+- It is recommended by Canadian North that passengers travelling with an animal as checked luggage should check in a minimum of 60 minutes prior to departure to allow time for proper and safe handling.

 - Animals must be harmless, inoffensive, odorless, and require no attention during transit.
 They must be contained in a passenger supplied kennel or container subject to inspection and approved by Canadian North.
 The kennel must be large enough for the animal to stand in a natural position, to turn around and to lie down.
 Cardboard boxes, soft based and wire kennels or containers will not be accepted.